TerroR75/TerrorCrawler/README.md

 My second learning project, it was done after a couple of months after taking a break from coding in C# after "TerrorDungeon".
 Like my first game its nowhere near being finished, but it helped me strengthen my programming understanding.
 Everything done from scratch and without much third-party help.

+As with my previous project from 2021, this one is also not very good code-wise, but I can see my own improvements so looking back at it, im glad that I started it.
+It was lots of fun programming TerrorCrawler.

 ## Features

 - Array of player inventory;